The boy Gedge has written some of the best love songs of the Rock 'n' Roll Era. You may dispute this, but I'm right and you're wrong! - John Peel

 Dick York's Wardrobe (BMG Video 1993, re-released by Cherry Red Films 2009) - 'Hit Parade' promo videos with a voice-over by Alan Freeman

-An Evening With The Wedding Present (Secret Films 2008) - live concert filmed in London in 2005 with an interview with David Gedge
+An Evening With The Wedding Present (Secret Films 2008, re-released as Plugged In, 2013) - live concert filmed in London in 2005 with an interview with David Gedge

 Drive (MVD [USA] 2011) - live concerts filmed in North America during 2005, with interviews